Structure and statistical organization of the stationary state of the Oslo model: Counting the paths

-\begin{proof} We recast the problem of determining \eqref{eq:gamma color} as "all legal" = "all" minus "all non-legal" paths/colorings.
-The term $\binom{N}{i}$ is the cardinal of $\colorleg^r$ ("all") and $\epsilon^{r}_{i}$ counts the non-legal colorings and must satisfy $0\leq \epsilon^{r}_{i}\leq \binom{N}{i}$.
+\begin{proof} The expression is obtained as the difference between the total number of colorings and the number of non-legal colorings.
+The term $\binom{N}{i}$ ($k=0$) is the cardinal of $\coloring(r)$ and the following terms count the non-legal colorings.
 The difficulty lies in the final domains overlapping, and this can be solved using the \emph{inclusion-exclusion principle}.
-For the sake of clarity, we expose the application of this general idea, adapted to our problem.
-We focus on a fixed $\gamma_i^r$, so that all colorings hereafter satisfy $\sum_{v\in\domain^r}\delta_{\instr{p},c(v)}= i$.
-We compute all non-legal colorings as follow \begin{itemize} \item Firstly, let us choose $c$ non-legal, i.e. there is a $f\in\setconstraints^r$ where $c(v)=\instr{p}$.
+Let us expose the application of this general idea to our problem.
+We focus on a fixed $\gam[r]i$, so that all colorings $S\in\coloring(r)$ hereafter satisfy $\big|\{v\in\domain[r],\,S(v)=\instr{p}\}\big|= i$.
+We compute all non-legal colorings as follows \begin{itemize} \item Let us first choose $S$ non-legal, \textit{i.e.} there is a $f\in\setconstraints[r]$ where $S(v)=\instr{p}$.
 Given $f$, there are in total $\binom{N-|f|}{i-|f|}$ colorings naturally associated to $f$ and which are non-legal.
-The degeneracy comes from the number of ways to assign the $i-|f|$ instructions $\instr{p}$ among the $N-|f|$ left, as $|f|$ instructions $\instr{p}$ have already been used on $f\subset\domain^r$.
-Summing over all $f\in\setconstraints^r$ corresponds, in \eqref{eq:final domains}, to fix $k=1$ and sum over all final domain sizes $l\leq i$, weighted by their degeneracy $|\compset^r(k,l)|$ at $l$.
-However, this term might include repetitions and overestimate, consequently, the correction.
-Let's balance this overshooting.
+The degeneracy comes from the number of ways to assign the $i-|f|$ instructions $\instr{p}$ among the $N-|f|$, as $|f|$ instructions $\instr{p}$ have already been used on $f\subset\domain[r]$.
+Summing over all $f\in\setconstraints[r]$ corresponds, in \eqref{eq:gamma}, to the term $k=1$ and the sum over all final domain sizes $\ell\leq i$, weighted by their degeneracy $|\compset[r](k,l)|$ at $\ell$.
+However, this term might include repetitions and so might overestimate the correction.
+In the second step, we balance this overshooting.